 Save a document into PDF with PDF Converter

 The easiest way to generate a PDF from a document is to simply right-click that file in your Windows Explorer, and click ‘Instant .pdf‘ menu.
 Consequently, the PDF will be generated with the same filename, at the same folder with the extension .pdf.

-Likewise, if you want more advanced control over the PDF output (e.g., to place the PDF file in a different folder location), click ‘Convert to PDF (Advanced)..‘ menu.
+Likewise, if you want finer control over the PDF, click ‘Convert to PDF (Advanced)..‘ menu.

-In the advanced mode, you can set passwords (user and master passwords), set security permissions such as preventing the PDF from being printed, copied or edited etc, and specify paper type, orientation or changing the destination output folder, or apply watermark.
+In the advanced mode, you can set user and master passwords, security permissions such as preventing the PDF from being printed, copied or edited etc. In addition, you can specify PDF paper type, orientation or the destination output folder, or apply watermark.